 If you’re a Valentine’s Day lover and a candy lover, and a science lover (or just two out of three), then you’ll love this list of Valentine candy science experiments.

-Here you’ll find a list of dozens of candy-themed Valentine STEM activities.
+Here you’ll find a list of dozens of candy-themed Valentines STEM activities.
 The experiments are perfect for elementary kids between first and fifth grade.
 Many of the experiments come with printable worksheets, making your science lesson planning even easier!

 So, without further ado, read on to get to the Valentine candy experiments!